Cipval Tablets Ciprofloxacin Oral Uses side effects In Urdu

 Cipval tablets ciprofloxacin Interactions

-- Drugs known to prolong QT interval: Ciprofloxacin, like other fluoroquinolones,
+- Drugs are known to prolong QT interval: Ciprofloxacin, like other fluoroquinolones,

 - Chelation Complex Formation: